-A variety of scanners are available (2 kW, 4 kW, 6 kW, 10 kW and 25 kW) to suit different customer requirements.
+A variety of scanner models are available (2 kW, 4 kW, 6 kW, 10 kW and 25 kW) to suit different customer requirements.
 Each scanner model has a corresponding radar processor model.

-2.1 4 kW Radar system overview
+3.1 10 kW radar system overview

-The 4 kW radar system is intended for use in a marine environment.
-It consists of a dome connected to a 4 kW radar processor by a prefabricated interconnection cable (NS00310X), which is available in two lengths.
+The radar system is intended for use in a marine environment.

+The 10 kW radar system consists of a scanner and an open array, connected to the 10 kW radar processor by a prefabricated interconnection cable which is available in two lengths (NS003105 or NS003106).

-where A is the radar processor, B is the vessel's power supply, and C is the Network Linker (NS004721).
+where A is the radar processor, B is the vessel's power supply (24 V DC ONLY), and C is the Network Linker (NS004721).